Subscribe | Advertise with us

 Rise and shine, Olympia!

-In today’s planning-your-week edition: Crosby House reopens, a Wicked sing-along, and a potted redwood and sequoia sale + all our favorite events happening over the next seven days.
+In today’s planning-your-week edition: Free Comic Book Day, Bubbles & Oysters, and $8 dahlia tubers + all our favorite events happening over the next seven days.

 Heads up for pet parents: An emergency vet visit could cost you $7,000+ (ask me how I know 🙃).
 From the initial fee just to be seen to x-rays, surgery, medicine, and aftercare, it adds up quicker than a chew toy turns into a crime scene.
 The good news?
 You could get up to 90% cash back on your vet bill with this pet insurance plan.* |

 The bill everyone over 50 should double check: Car insurance.
-If you’ve been on the same plan for years, you might be paying way more than you need to.
-It’s an easy one to forget about, but switching could save you up to $600 this year.
-Case in point: I shopped around and ended up cutting my premium in half — this free comparison tool makes it easy.*
+If you've been on the same plan for years, you're probably paying way more than you need to.
+It's an easy bill to forget about, but switching could save you up to $1,000 this year.
+Case in point: I shopped around and ended up cutting my premium to ~$60 a month - see how much you could save.*

 Retirees are making moves: After gold's best year in nearly five decades, more folks than ever are moving part of their savings into precious metals.
 Not all of it... just enough to hedge against inflation.
 AHG put together a free guide that explains how it works -- grab your copy here.*